Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

-\begin{proposition}[Quadratic scattering remainder and differentiability at the origin] Assume the hypotheses of Theorem~\ref{thm:framework} and, for simplicity of notation, consider the charge--free sector after Coulomb subtraction.
-Let $U$ be sufficiently small admissible Cauchy data in the order--$k$ energy space on $\Sigma_{\tau_{0}}$, and let $(F,\phi)$ be the corresponding nonlinear solution.
+\begin{proposition}[Quadratic scattering remainder and differentiability at the origin] Assume the conditions of Theorem~\ref{thm:method} and, for simplicity of notation, consider the charge-free sector after Coulomb subtraction.
+Let $U$ be sufficiently small admissible Cauchy data in the order-$k$ energy space on $\Sigma_{\tau_{0}}$, and let $(F,\phi)$ be the corresponding nonlinear solution.
 Let $(F^{\mathrm{lin}},\varphi^{\mathrm{lin}})$ be the solution of the linear comparison system with the \emph{same} initial data $U$.
 Then the difference $(F-F^{\mathrm{lin}},\,\phi-\varphi^{\mathrm{lin}})$ satisfies the quadratic estimate